 Who Is Neil deGrasse Tyson?

 After studying at Harvard University, he earned his doctorate from Columbia University in 1991.
 Tyson went to work for the Hayden Planetarium in 1996 before becoming its director.
 Additionally, he has served as host of NOVA ScienceNow and the StarTalk Radio podcast.
-Tyson remains a popular TV science expert today and has amassed over 13 million followers on Twitter.
+Tyson remains a popular TV science expert today.

 An excellent student, Tyson graduated from the Bronx High School of Science in 1976.
 He then earned a bachelor's degree in Physics from Harvard University and a doctorate in astrophysics from Columbia University in 1991.
 After spending a few years doing post-doctorate work at Princeton University, Tyson landed a job at the Hayden Planetarium.